-25. In a meeting with the Organisation of Portuguese Speaking Countries, the members were informed that migrants of African descent, particularly irregular migrants, have difficulty finding employment.
+- 25. In a meeting with the Organisation of Portuguese Speaking Countries, the members were informed that migrants of African descent, particularly irregular migrants, have difficulty finding employment.
 Irregular migrants from Eastern Europe are steadily replacing the work done by irregular migrants of African descent, as they are less visible and less likely to be spotted by the relevant authorities.
-Due to the difficult employment situation that irregular and regular migrants of African descent face, exacerbated by the economic crisis that Portugal is going though, many would like to return to Africa but do not have the financial resources to do so.

-26. The Working Group was informed that people of African descent were often found performing manual labour and not in decision-making positions.
+Due to the difficult employment situation that irregular and regular migrants of African descent face, exacerbated by the economic crisis that Portugal is going though, many would like to return to Africa but do not have the financial resources to do so. - 26.
+The Working Group was informed that people of African descent were often found performing manual labour and not in decision-making positions.
 There is a general tendency for men of African descent to be employed in construction and women in domestic work.
 Whereas child labour used to be a considerable problem in Portugal, legislation has been enacted and an appropriate programme put in place which has improved the situation significantly.
-The members were told that the economic crisis that Portugal was suffering had particularly affected the most vulnerable members of society, such as migrants of African descent.

-27. The results of a sociological survey of Afro-descendant youths provided by the Government gives some indication as to general trends in the areas of employment.
+The members were told that the economic crisis that Portugal was suffering had particularly affected the most vulnerable members of society, such as migrants of African descent. - 27.
+The results of a sociological survey of Afro-descendant youths provided by the Government gives some indication as to general trends in the areas of employment.
 The survey was conducted between 2003 and 2005 and was of 1,000 individuals aged 15 to 29 years old, living in Lisbon and its surrounding area, and also included 22 interviews.
-The results indicated that in 2004 18.1 per cent of the samples of youth of African descent were unemployed, compared to 10.5 per cent of young employed men of African descent, and about 50 per cent of Afro-descendant fathers, worked in construction, while 66 per cent of young women of African descent and 75 per cent of Afro-descendant mothers were employed as service workers or sellers.
-According to the survey, 60.3 per cent of the samples of young people of African descent were employed as blue-collar workers, compared to 35.1 per cent of Portuguese youth in general living in Portugal while 0.6 per cent of youths in general living in general living in general living in general living in Portugal while 0.6 per cent of youths in general living in general living in Portugal while 0.6 per cent of youths and professionals compared to 7.6 per cent of youths in general.
+The results indicated that in 2004 18.1 per cent of the samples of youth of African descent were unemployed, compared to 10.5 per cent of youth in general living in Portugal.
+The survey also showed that about 40 per cent of young employed men of African descent, and about 50 per cent of Afro-descendant fathers, worked in construction, while 66 per cent of young women of African descent and 75 per cent of Afro-descendant mothers were employed as service workers or sellers.
+According to the survey, 60.3 per cent of the samples of young people of African descent were employed as blue-collar workers, compared to 35.1 per cent of Portuguese youth in general living in Portugal while 0.6 per cent of the samples were employed as entrepreneurs, managers and professionals compared to 7.6 per cent of youths in general.